BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

        ...

+Notice that even the private methods ``_user_voted_for_article()`` and ``_karma_enough_for_voting`` follow the domain language.
+A fellow developer can easily map the code to the domain model and business rules.

 So far we have implemented the domain model behavior.
+But the code which builds the model instance is still missing.
-What's missing is how the model is constructed.
-How does the application service get the ``VotingUser`` instance?
+How does the application service get a ``VotingUser``?

 SPI Ports